 MAKE THEM FEEL COMFORTABLE

 Some of us believe that dogs prefer food above everything else, but it’s not entirely true.
 Even if there’s nothing physically wrong with the dog, it will often stop eating if it feels threatened or anxious, or even depressed.
 Therefore, it is essential for a dog to live in a home where it feels loved and wanted, instead of just being chained and fed.
+You will need to provide the necessary dog beds so it can relax and sleep in comfort, as well as toys so it can play and be stimulated, entertained, happy and healthy.
 To help new dog owners avoid common mistakes and to help them take the necessary measures for ensuring their dog’s feeling of comfort and happiness, here are a few universal points to keep in mind.

 - Do not chain your dog in the garden (or inside) for long periods of time